 With C3.ai, Enel transformed its approach to identifying and prioritizing electricity theft (non-technical loss), with a goal to double the recovery of unbilled energy while improving productivity.
 The effort required building AI/machine learning algorithms to match the performance delivered by Enel experts using a process honed over 30 years of experience.

-The system integrates and correlates 10 trillion rows of data from seven Enel source systems and 22 data integrations into a unified, federated cloud image in near real-time, running on Amazon Web Services.
-Using analytics and more than 500 advanced machine learning features, C3 Fraud Detection continuously updates probability of fraud for each customer meter.
+The system integrates and correlates 8 trillion rows of data from 83 Enel source systems and 218 data integrations into a unified, federated cloud image in near-real-time, running on Amazon Web Services.
+Using analytics and more than 300 machine learning models with thousands of machine learning features, C3 AI Fraud Detection continuously updates probability of fraud for each customer meter.

-To improve grid reliability and reduce the occurrence of faults, Enel deployed the C3 Predictive Maintenance application for 5 control centers.
+To improve grid reliability and reduce the occurrence of faults, Enel deployed the C3 AI Predictive Maintenance application for five control centers.
 The application uses AI to analyze real-time network sensor data, smart meter data, asset maintenance records, and weather data to predict feeder failure.